MCP security scanners compared

 Methodology and honesty note

-Every number in this article is illustrative of our 20 June 2026 fixture bench, not a vendor-certified benchmark.
-We publish the fixtures and the pass condition so the result is reproducible.
+Capabilities in this article describe what each archetype is designed to detect, drawn from vendor documentation and primary standards, not vendor-certified benchmarks.
+The fixtures and pass condition above are published so you can build the bench and reproduce results in your own environment.
 We read primary sources first, including the OWASP GenAI Security Project, the Claude Code documentation for MCP host behaviour, and the Cursor security documentation.
-We will re-run this bench and re-date the page whenever a scanner changes behaviour.
+Re-evaluate against the bench and update the page whenever a scanner changes behaviour.